 Henkelion dog carrier

 Good for: Henkelion’s dog carrier is ideal for small dogs prone to anxiety.
 It keeps them in one safe space so they won’t pace.
-When you’re ready to use it, simply place a loose blanket over the top of the carrier to reduce anxiety further, and they’ll be able to breathe thanks to the carrier’s mesh material.
+When you’re ready to use it, simply place a loose blanket over the top of the carrier to reduce anxiety further.
+They’ll be able to easily breathe thanks to the carrier’s mesh material.

 Why our vets love it: Our vets like the high marks from previous buyers — they lend credibility to the product.
 The durable, lightweight mesh and polyester material ensure it’s breathable and comfy, making it ultra-safe (and pleasant) for your pet.

 4. Backseat hammocks